benjamin-fukdawurld/benjamin-fukdawurld/README.md

 # Hi devs! 👋

-I'm Ben, a former mechanic, and a 10+ years deveopper.
+I'm Ben, a former mechanic, and a 10+ years developper.

 ## I'm currently working on Typescript/Javascript full stack projects.